 Viatris' Board oversees management's efforts with respect to sustainability matters, including corporate environmental and social responsibility matters through its Governance and Sustainability Committee.
 The Company's sustainability function operates as a center of excellence within the Viatris Corporate Affairs leadership team.
-The Head of Global Sustainability drives the strategic and operational development of sustainability matters across the Company, together with key partners.
-The Chief Corporate Affairs Officer reports directly to the CEO and, together with the Head of Global Sustainability, communicates quarterly with the Board on sustainability matters, including corporate environmental and social responsibility matters through the Governance and Sustainability Committee and, on an annual basis, the Governance and Sustainability Committee reviews progress with the Chief Corporate Affairs Officer and Head of Global Sustainability on sustainability matters, including corporate environmental and social responsibility matters that have been discussed with the Board to confirm the Company is tracking its priorities in this area.
+The Head of Global Sustainability drives the strategic and operational development of sustainability matters across the Company together with key partners.
+The Chief Corporate Affairs Officer and the Head of Global Sustainability communicate quarterly with the Board on sustainability matters, including corporate environmental and social responsibility matters through the Governance and Sustainability Committee, and on an annual basis, the Governance and Sustainability Committee reviews progress with the Chief Corporate Affairs Officer and Head of Global Sustainability on sustainability matters, including corporate environmental and social responsibility matters that have been discussed with the Board to confirm the Company is tracking its priorities in this area.